 Crossfire and debate will encourage a lively discussion.
 This will generate a strong take-home message on Smart Health

 The goal of IMUKA 2019:

 The goal is a two-day programme of presentations, panel discussions and interactive dialogue at the conference.
 We will present the key themes, ideas, and considerations for the current practice along with indications of some future trends.
-Bringing together a curated audience of key stakeholders in smart health and orthopedic surgeons will lead the way in the digital orthopedic revolution: Technology saves healthcare.
-The ultimate goal is the ongoing, evidence-based improvement of personalized care of the orthopedic consumers leading to Increased consumer safety, Increased efficiency, and Higher satisfaction rate.
+Bringing together a curated audience of critical stakeholders in smart health and orthopedic surgeons will lead the way in the digital orthopedic revolution: Technology saves healthcare.
+The ultimate goal is the ongoing, evidence-based improvement of personalised care of the orthopedic consumers leading to Increased consumer safety, Increased efficiency, and Higher satisfaction rate.

 A basic understanding of the current limitations and future trends of smart health technology is essential for orthopaedic surgeons.
-But maybe more important, the current curriculum of a orthopaedic doctor has hardly and content on Smart Health.
+But maybe more important, the current curriculum of a orthopaedic doctor has hardly any content on Smart Health.
 Besides the existing technology, no focus is seen on the potential of technology.

-Two reports from 2017 are important to back up the importance of this conference
+Two reports from 2017 are relevant to back up the importance of this conference

 - Vision document Medical specialist 2025

 - IBO Innovation in medical care (IBO= interdepartmental policy research)

-The vision documents describe clearly the need to change from disease-oriented and accountability towards value creation and people-oriented including network medicine and innovation in healthcare.
+The vision documents describe the need to change from disease-oriented and accountability towards value creation and people-oriented including network medicine and innovation in healthcare.

 • Smart health executives attending this conference will leave with a clear understanding of the challenges and opportunities in Orthopaedics.

-• Health care leaders at the conference will be able to clearly articulate how smart health can be implemented in orthopedic care delivery models.
+• Health care leaders at the conference will be able to articulate how smart health can be implemented in orthopedic care delivery models.

-• Attendees will understand which tools most effectively engage orthopaedic surgeons and their consumers.
+• Attendees will understand which tools most efficiently engage orthopaedic surgeons and their consumers.

 • Attendees will understand how technology companies and healthcare institutions can partner to implement effective change in the clinical setting.

 • New partner ventures/pilot projects between tech companies, insurers, and healthcare providers.

 • Establish a leadership network in Orthopaedics and Smart Health.